-At DuartePino, we are committed to helping local scale-ups and startups reach their full potential, and give them tools toward resiliency.
-As we all face new and unchartered waters, and uncertainty caused by the biggest health and economic crisis of modern time, the COVID-19 outbreak, we stand ever the more committed to this mission.
-Half of the battle is knowledge –understanding the resources available to your business in times of crisis, and taking action.
+At DuartePino, we are committed to helping local scale-ups and startups reach their full potential and give tools for resiliency.
+As we all face new and unchartered waters and uncertainty caused by the biggest health and economic crisis of the modern time, the COVID-19 outbreak, we stand ever the more committed to this mission.
+Half of the battle is knowledge –understanding the resources available to your business in times of crisis and taking action.

-Here we share with you a summary of local assistance programs, loans and grants being offered to Puerto Rican small and medium businesses, their respective guidelines, and helpful links toward obtaining such aid.
+Here we share a summary of local assistance programs, loans, and grants offered to Puerto Rican small and medium businesses, their respective guidelines, and helpful links toward obtaining such aid.

 This article is a living compilation and will be updated as more information becomes available.

 A. Federal Aid